East Side of the Park

 Solano Canyon

-With its educational children’s playground, soccer field, tennis courts and soon-to-be splash pad.
+Is home to the most modern ammenities in the entirety of Elysian Park.
+It has an educational children’s playground, soccer field, tennis courts and soon-to-be splash pad.
 It serves as the starting point for 5 and 10k marathons in the park.
-The main entrance is at Academy Road, the end of Solano Canyon Drive connects you to the paved roads of the other key eastern sides of the park.
+The main entrance to this area is at Academy Road.
+Driving to the end of Solano Canyon Drive will connect you to all three of the major paved roads of Elysian Park: Angels Point Rd., Park Row Dr., and Grand View Dr.

 Adaptive Recreation Center

 Provides after-school care and summer camps for the local community.
 The center also offers programs for those with disabilities and special needs.
-And can be reserved for park functions.
+And can be reserved for city and park functions.

 Academy Switchback to Helipad